Why does healthy eating matter?

 Between meals you should only have 'safe' drinks, which are not sugary or acidic.
 Milk and water are 'safe' drinks.
 So are tea and coffee if you do not add sugar to them (you can use non-sugar sweeteners).

-You should try and avoid smacking between meals.
+You should try and avoid snacking between meals.
 If you do snack, only have 'safe' snacks, which are not sugary or acidic.
 Fruits, vegetables, sandwiches, toast, crumpets and pitta bread are all 'safe' snacks.

 For the sake of your general health, you should be eating at least five portions of vegetables and fruit every day.
 Dairy products, such as cheese, are 'safe' snacks for teeth; but, for the sake of your general health, choose lower fat varieties and don't have too much.